-The scientific approach to helping kids sleep
+The scientific way to help your child sleep

 In person or using video conferencing, we’ll work together to find the best solution for you and your child.

 The first step in solving a problem is understanding what’s causing it.
 There is no one size fits all.
 I’ll start by learning the specifics of your situation, your daily schedule and routines.
 It’s important that our plan is in alignment with the American Pediatric Association’s recommendations for amount of sleep and daily schedule.

 Together, we’ll develop a plan specifically tailored to your set of circumstances using evidenced based behavioral procedures.
 It only works if the plan is directly aligned with the findings from your assessment.
 Using a technique without understanding what’s causing the behavior can just make it worse.

 Even the best plan can fail without the right execution.
 My job is to help you do it right the first time.
 I’ll guide you through all of the critical steps to success.

 If necessary, we’ll refine and adjust.
 We’ll evaluate what’s working, what’s not and what changes are needed.
 A Behavior Analyst is a clinician, trained to implement behavioral procedures in the real world.
 That requires a large toolbox and a clear understanding of the difference between theory and reality.

 Sleep is a combination of both physiology and behavior.
 As parents, we teach our children skills like how to use a spoon or get dressed.
 We also need to teach our children to: